hannemann/BLE-Remote-Companion/README.md

 ## Configuration
 ### WIFI
 Connect to the WIFI 'BLERC' with the password 0987654321 and enter your WIFI Credentials.
-Device reboots and than connects to your WIFI.
-Look up the IP in your router and than point your browser to it.
+Device reboots and than connects to the WIFI.
+Look up the IP in the router and than point a browser to it.

 ### Bluetooth
-Bind the device you want to control to `BLE Remote Companion`.
+Bind the device to control to `BLE Remote Companion`.
 It happend to me sometinmes that the mouse did not work instantly.
 A rebind always helped in that cases.

 ### Other